ozialien/ecs2/ecs-deployment-use-cases-augmented.md

 ---

-## NEW Use Case 11: Auto-Scaling Event
+## Use Case 16: Auto-Scaling Event

 ```
 ┌─────────────┐